 Vasectomies were a routine part of my work in urology from 1992.
 My first foray into reproductive medicine was providing a vasectomy service for various family planning clinics in Cork and Dublin.
 I soon decided to train in women’s health and joined the team at Bray Women’s Health Centre in 2000.
 I have worked part time as registrar to Mr David Mulvin in the urology department at St Michael’s Hospital in Dun Laoghaire since 2010.

 By 2015, I was ready to return to more full time work.
 I consolidated my previous experience by entering the field of assisted reproduction at the Sims IVF clinic.
-There, I spent 2 years immersed in the fascinating world of IVF.
-In early 2017, I moved on to ReproMed in Dundrum, where I now practice as a fertility specialist.
+There, I spent 2 years immersed in the fascinating world of IVF before moving on to ReproMed in Dundrum as a fertility specialist.
+In 2021, I left the corporate world of IVF to set up a more personalised fertility service in the community .

 Fertility clinics don’t always serve couples or women with fertility issues well.
 With operating theatres and embryology labs, they are geared up for IVF.
 Women with concerns about their future fertility should not have to go to an IVF clinic for advice.
 Not every couple who has been trying to get pregnant for a few months needs IVF.
 Men with fertility issues probably wouldn’t choose for their first encounter to be with a gynaecologist!
 Along with The Ultrasound Suite, I can provide a simple, cost effective solution for many of you.
 Those who eventually need more advanced treatment will be fully informed and with a clear understanding of what may lie ahead.
 Otherwise, it can become a very daunting, confusing and frustrating experience.